Kartar Singh Sarabha

 Kartar Singh Sarabha (24 May 1896 — 16 November 1915) was an Indian revolutionary.
-He was 15-years old when he became a member of the Ghadar Party; he then became a leading luminary member and started fighting for the independence movement.
-He was one of the most active members of the movement.
-In November 1915 at Central Jail, Lahore, he was executed for his role in the movement.
-He was 19 years old.
+At the age of 15, he became a member of the Ghadar Party; later taking a leadership role and fighting for the Indian independence movement as an extremely active member of the movement.
+In November 1915 at Central Jail, Lahore, he was executed for his role in the movement at the age of 19.